alperentercan/rl-transfer-learning-ijcnn2021/README.md

+**Description:**

-This repository contains files for "Increased Reinforcement Learning Performance through Transfer of Representation Learned by State Prediction Model" paper.
+This repository contains the supplementary material for my ["Increased Reinforcement Learning Performance through Transfer of Representation Learned by State Prediction Model"](https://ieeexplore.ieee.org/document/9533751) paper.

-Project Structure:
+**Project Structure:**
 - src/: Implementation of the proposed algorithm
 - gym-transfer/: A package consisting of custom made Gym environments
 - scripts/: Contains scripts to generate some of the tables in the paper

-Installation:
+**Installation:**
 Please see "requirements.txt" for the list of required packages.
 Note that the code is tested only with the given versions.
 After installing the packages in requirements file, install gym-transfer by `pip install -e gym-transfer`.

-Important Files:
+**Important Files:**
 - src/main.py: Contains
 - src/q_agent.py : Implementation of a DQN agent with option to run with Pretraining/Dualtraining methods.
-Most important hyperparameters are available through arguments of main.py; please see __init__() function for further options.
+Most important hyperparameters are available through arguments of main.py; please see `__init__()` function for further options.
 - src/q_networks_list.py: Implementation of proposed network architecture.
 - src/buffer_singlegoal.py : A PyTorch based replay buffer implementation.
 - src/wrappers.py: State normalization functions for benchmarks used in the paper.
 Uses precomputed mean and std to normalize.

-Important Arguments:
+**Important Arguments:**
---alg: Chooses which DDQN algorithm will be used, options:['vanilla','pretraining','dualtraining']
+- --alg: Chooses which DDQN algorithm will be used, options:['vanilla','pretraining','dualtraining']
---env: Choose which environment to run.
+- --env: Choose which environment to run.
---arch_common: A list of integers determining number of units in each hidden layer in shared part.
+- --arch_common: A list of integers determining number of units in each hidden layer in shared part.
---train_iter: Total number of training timesteps.
+- --train_iter: Total number of training timesteps.
---pretraining_iter: Number of pretraining steps after warmup.
+- --pretraining_iter: Number of pretraining steps after warmup.
 Only used if --alg is 'pretraining'; default is 1000.
---depsilon: Exploration value.
+- --depsilon: Exploration value.
---decay_type: Update function of exploration epsilon, options:['linear', 'exp'].
+- --decay_type: Update function of exploration epsilon, options:['linear', 'exp'].
 If 'linear', epsilon = epsilon
---experiment_repeat: How many times run an experiment with different seeds.
+- --experiment_repeat: How many times run an experiment with different seeds.
---debug: Prints evaluation information etc.
+- --debug: Prints evaluation information etc.

-An example command:
+**An example command:**

 `python rl_state_prediction/main.py --debug --alg=vanilla --env='AcrobotSparse-v1' --train_iter=100000 --arch_common=[60,40,20]`